Foreign currency convertible bonds

 FCCBs appear on the liabilities side of the issuing company's balance sheet.

-Under IFRS provisions, a company must mark-to-market the amount of its outstanding bonds.
+Under International Financial Reporting Standards (IFRS) provisions, a company must mark-to-market the amount of its outstanding bonds.

 The relevant provisions for FCCB accounting are International Accounting Standards: IAS 39, IAS 32 and IFRS 7.

+Maturity

 FCCB are issued by a company which can be redeemed either at maturity or at a price assured by the issuer.
 In case the company fails to reach the assured price, bond issuer is to get it redeemed.
 The price and the yield on the bond moves on the opposite direction.
 The higher the yield, lower is the price.

 Foreign currency convertible bonds are equity linked debt securities that are to be converted into equity or depository receipts after a specified period. thus a holder of FCCB has the option of either converting it into equity share at a predetermined price or exchange rate, or retaining the bonds.